Boosting Large Language Models with Mask Fine-Tuning: Introduction

 Besides, we emphasize the difference between typical pruning methods and our work.
-The former one compresses model and tries to maintain the trained model capacity, but the later one aims for further improvement above a well-trained model without compression purpose.
-Even if they share the same concept of \textit{mask}, their fundamental goals are different (see more discussions in Sec.~\ref{sec:literature}).
-Furthermore, our study extends the function of mask learning from typical network compression into a more general scenario.
-In other words, analogically speaking, \textit{typical mask learning employ subtraction to reduce (pruning to compress), whereas our approach leverages subtraction to achieve augmentation (removing weights to improve).}

-We summarize this study as below: \begin{itemize} \item We are curious if the LLM structural integrity is indispensable to good performance and firstly explore if a well-trained LLM can be further improved by removing certain weights to break such structural integrity.
+The former compresses the model and aims to preserve the trained model's capabilities, whereas the latter seeks further improvement beyond a well-trained model without a specific purpose.
+Even if they share the same concept of \textit{mask} (or model sparsity), their fundamental goals are different (see more discussions in Sec.~\ref {sec:literature}).
+Following this line, our study extends the functionality of the masking operation beyond typical network compression to a more general model-capability scenario.
+In other words, analogically speaking, \textit{typical masking employs subtraction to reduce (pruning to compress), whereas our approach leverages subtraction to achieve augmentation (removing weights to improve).} Our contributions are as follows: \begin{itemize} \item We validate that a well-trained LLM can be further improved by carefully removing certain weights using the same objective and dataset as regular fine-tuning, with limited computational overhead.
+Such a strategy is compatible with other training pipelines and enhances the current LLM optimization.

-\item A mask fine-tuning (MFT) is proposed to substantially answers our question.
-It outperforms the FFT upper bound, compatibly upgrading typical LLM fine-tuning protocol, and extends the mask learning functionality from typical network pruning to a general scenario.
+\item We propose \textit{Mask Fine-Tuning (MFT)} to complete our exploration in a post fine-tuning scenario.
+MFT starts from a competitive, fully fine-tuned model with fixed weights and learns a binary mask that is applied to the model to improve it.
+Following this, MFT treats model sparsity in a new light, not only for efficiency, but also for performance improvement.

-\item Extensive experiments across different backbones, domains, and FFT settings consistently support our conclusion.
-Detailed ablation and analysis are provided for a better intuition to inspire more future works. \end{itemize}
+\item Extensive experiments across different backbones (LLaMA2 and LLaMA3.1), domains (math, coding, and instruction), and FFT settings (domain-specific and mixed-up) show the effectiveness of MFT with consistent performance gain.
+Detailed ablations and analyses are provided to provide better intuition and inspire future work. \end{itemize}